karlidean/datafun-06-eda/README.md

    1. These were mainly packages we will need to be able to use.

 ## Creating the Jupyter Notebook
-1. Created a file while in VS Code called `karlidean-eda.ipynb` to run my EDA project with.
+1. Created a file while in VS Code called `karlidean_eda.ipynb` to run my EDA project with.
 2. Add - Commit - Push